lionheart-pacific/workstation-setup/developer/README.md

 setup that support smooth workflows and pairing across machines.
 Items that aren't relevant to that, such as personal customizations, should be left out.
 Contributions are encouraged.

+## Tools

+### Installation

+Install Homebrew if you haven't already: https://brew.sh/.

+Run `brew bundle` from the project root directory to install tools/apps.

 ## System Preferences

 Keyboard > Keyboard Shortcuts > Services > Text